nens/threedi-docs/source/d_viewing_results_mi.rst

 Watershed Tool
 ^^^^^^^^^^^^^^

-Network Analysis for 3Di results

 Introduction
 ############

 The Watershed Tool allows you to find what is upstream and downstream of any point or area in a
-`3Di <https://3diwatermanagement.com/>`__ simulation result.
-Upstream or
-downstream elements include surface areas (2D cells), sewerage and open water system flow (1D flowlines) and impervious surfaces (0D inflow).
+3Di simulation result.
+Upstream or downstream elements include surface areas (2D cells), sewerage and open water system flow (1D flowlines) and impervious surfaces (0D inflow).
 If there is a significant net flow from the element to the target location, the element is included in the upstream result set; for the downstream area, this is based on flow from the target node(s) to the downstream elements.
-These connections may consist of any (combination of) type of flowline included in the model (pumplines and breaches are not yet implemented).
+These connections may consist of any (combination of) type of flowline included in the model.
+Pumplines are not yet implemented.

 User manual
 ###########